infor-design/enterprise-wc/doc/COMPONENTS.md

 ```js
 import { attributes } from '../../core/ids-attributes';
 import { customElement, scss } from '../../core/ids-decorators';
 ```

-- If this new code is an IDS UI Web Component (not a special class or utility ect), ensure that it imports `src/ids-base/ids-element.js` extends a Base element that is established in a `ids-[component-name]-base.js` file
+- If this new code is a UI Web Component (not a special class or utility ect), ensure that it imports `src/ids-base/ids-element.js` extends a Base element that is established in a `ids-[component-name]-base.js` file
 - Ensure that your styles are imported from `ids-[component-name].scss` and added to the component via the `@scss` decorator, this will be added into the components shadowRoot by IdsElement.

 ```js